 Role at ANSTO

+She has experience in radiolabelling of small molecules and peptides with a range of isotopes including [18F]fluorine, a range of iodine isotopes, and radiometals including; Lu, [68/67]Ga, Sc.
 She also works heavily in the transfer of radiolabeling techniques to automated technologies, including the Advion microfluidics systems and other automated radio-synthesis modules from GE, and iPhase.

 Naomi completed her undergraduate degree in Biology and Geosciences at the University of Wollongong in 2003, where she was also employed as a Research assistant for the geosciences department.
 Following her degree she was employed as a production technician at ANSTO to produce radiopharmaceuticals and irradiated sources for use in industrial equipment.